makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 A maximum share of 100% would indicate that MakerDAO is willing to be the sole provider of DAI to the target lending protocol.

 A maximum share of 30% would indicate that MakerDAO is willing to provide 30% of the total DAI to the target lending protocol, with the other 70% being provided by other users or protocols.

+Note that the DAI supplied by the module may temporarily exceed the maximum share if the supply of DAI by other users on the lending protocol decreases rapidly.

 #### Spread